Your Ultimate Guide to 10 Powerful DNS Monitoring Tools

 Dotcom-Monitor

 Dotcom-Monitor provides a simple DNS monitoring tool.
-It evaluates the request times, responds with a DNS trace and sends a warning if there are problems.
+It evaluates the request times, responds with a DNS trace, and sends a warning if there are problems.
 If any issues are detected with resolving DNS names, an instant DNS trace is taken that shows the full path of propagation, as well as an instant alert, showing the type of issue and extent of the error.
-Performance reports are generated showing global resolution speeds.
+Performance reports are generated showing resolution speeds.

 One of the advantages of this monitoring tool is that it supports a variety of records, ranging from AAAA to NS, CNAME, TXT, SPF, and many others.
 This helps quite a bit with troubleshooting, as you gather much more information than you otherwise would.